AbdallhOmarr/Resize-and-encode-video/README.md

 # Resize-and-rename-video

-This simple gui uses ffmpeg module to compress videos at any size you want

-its recommended to use ratio over 5% to maintain video quality
+This simple gui uses ffmpeg module to compress videos at any size you want I am also changes the video name to help me in organizing them its recommended to use ratio over 5% to maintain video quality